 In early 2009, leaders at St. John’s Home and D.A.
 Blodgett for Children began discussing the merits of a merger.
 When this unification became official on January 1, 2010, eighteen different programs and services were brought together.

 Out of respect for the founding fathers and mothers and thousands of donors and volunteers, the historic names were preserved as the agency was renamed “D.A.
 Blodgett-St. John’s.”
-As one of Michigan’s largest children welfare agencies, the Agency will continue to serve thousands of children and families in our community.
+As one of Michigan’s largest child welfare agencies, the Organization will continue to serve thousands of children and families in our community.

 An Expansion of Services.

 D.A.
 Blodgett for Children began offering new prevention services to vulnerable families.
 Mentoring programs in particular Big Brothers Big Sisters, were added starting in 1965.
 Since then, more than a dozen specialized foster and adoption programs, community-based programs have been added.
-St. John’s Home began focusing exclusively on treating young victims of abuse in its residential program.
-After relocating to a new campus on Knapp Street in 1992, the KidsFirst program was added to provide emergency shelter to abused children.
+St. John’s Home began focusing exclusively on treating young survivors of abuse in its residential treatment program.
+After relocating to a new campus on Knapp Street in 1992.

 At some point (no one knows the exact date) the two agencies began collaborating.
 A St. John’s orphan became a D.A.
 Blodgett for Children adopted child, and a D.A.
 Blodgett for Children foster child came to St. John’s Home for treatment.